…because you’re mine. I also read your tarot cards and it looks like there’s a dark haired beauty in your future.

 xx Ramona Ryder

 My favorite shoots are always in Los Angeles.
 I have a dream team down there who I like to work with; it makes shooting feel more like vacation than work.
 Although, I must say, it's still not easy holding poses while balancing on sky-high Louboutins all day!
-My partners in photographic crime consists of my photographer Elizabeth Raab and Seth Asbell who does my hair and makeup.
-My first shoot with them in 2016 was a perfect match from the beginning even though none of us had ever met, we all came together beautifullyas a team.
-Seth styled me to look more 1950s pin-up and curled my normally straight hair which made me feel so sexy!
+My partners in photographic crime consists of my photographer Elizabeth Raab and Gwen who does my hair and makeup.
+My first shoot with them in 2016 was a perfect match from the beginning even though none of us had ever met, we all came together beautifully as a team.
+Gwen styled me to look more 1950s pin-up and curled my normally straight hair which made me feel so sexy!
 We totally channeled Bettie Page in that shoot and Elizabeth gave great direction as a photographer.

 We played around with more fetish fantasy and got videos like this during our second shoot together.